 \end{enumerate} \end{theorem}

 The proof of this theorem is akin to the one of Theorem \ref{Thm:A.1}.
 If $s=2$, we merely use the triangle inequality, the ordinary Hardy inequality, and a modification of the generalized Hardy inequality, Proposition \ref{genhardy}.
-If $s\in(0,2)$, we apply the Littlewood--Paley theory of Section 4, i.e., the square function estimates of Theorem \ref{squarefunctions}, and a modification of the reversed Hardy inequality, Proposition \ref{reversehardylp}.
-Both of these modifications are summarized in the following two propositions whose proofs are analogous to those in \cite{Franketal2019}, respectively Theorem \ref{squarefunctions}, i.e., \cite[Theorem 4.3]{Killipetal2016}.
+If $s\in(0,2)$, we apply the Littlewood--Paley theory of Section 4, i.e., square function estimates adapted to $|p|^\alpha+V$, and a modification of the reversed Hardy inequality, Proposition \ref{reversehardylp}.
+These modifications are summarized in the following propositions whose proofs are analogous to those in \cite{Franketal2019}, respectively Theorem \ref{squarefunctions}, i.e., \cite[Theorem 4.3]{Killipetal2016}.
 We begin with the modified, generalized Hardy inequality.

 \begin{proposition} Let $1<p<\infty$, $\alpha\in(0,2\wedge d)$, $a_*\leq a\leq \tilde a<\infty$, $\delta=\delta(a)$ be defined by \eqref{eq:defdelta}, and $\alpha s/2\in(0,d)$.
-If $s$ and $p$ satisfy $\alpha s/2+\delta<d/p<d-\delta$, then for any $V$ satisfying \eqref{eq:u},
+If $s$ and $p$ satisfy $\alpha s/2+\delta<d/p<d-\delta$, then for any $V$ satisfying \eqref{eq:u2},

 \end{proposition}

 \begin{proof} By Trotter's formula, we have for all $x,y\in\br^d$ and $t>0$,